openbmc/openbmc/upstream-layers/yocto-docs/documentation/contributor-guide/submit-changes.rst

 You may get feedback on your submitted patches from other community members or from the automated patchtest service.
 If issues are identified in your patches then it is usually necessary to address these before the patches are accepted into the project.
-In this case you should your commits according to the feedback and submit an updated version to the relevant mailing list.
+In this case you should revise your commits according to the feedback and submit an updated version to the relevant mailing list.

 In any case, never fix reported issues by fixing them in new commits